 The Easy Parts of Starting a Website Flipping Business

-Considering that there are virtually no overheads, this business has some of the lowest barriers to entry from a capital investment perspective.
+With virtually no office overhead and flexible, remote-friendly work, this niche has some of the lowest barriers to entry from a capital perspective.

-If you are serious about flipping websites and plan to make good money, we’d form a business ahead of time.
-If you have never done that, you can use a business formation service.
+If you’re serious about flipping and plan to earn meaningful income, form a business entity before you start.
+If you’ve never done this, you can use a business formation service.

-Platforms such as Flippa allow you to easily list your website for sale and find potential buyers in just a few clicks.
+Platforms such as Flippa let you list a website for sale, reach a large pool of buyers, and compare similar deals in just a few clicks.

 The Difficult Parts of Starting a Website Flipping Business